pedantic-curmudgeon/marduk/README.md

 in `marduk`.
 1. Open a pull request in `marduk` using `dev` as the base branch and the new branch as the `head` branch.
-1. The pull request will include a link to the to-be-completed GitHub Actions workflow which was initiated by opening a pull request to the `dev` branch.
+1. The pull request will include links to the to-be-completed GitHub Actions workflows which were initiated by opening a pull request to the `dev` branch.
 1. Navigate to the `Checks` tab in the pull request or the `Actions` tab in the `marduk` repo.